 Its skin is brown or olive in color, with the ability to modify it with green or yellow shades.
 It has small light yellow lines on the underside of its body, and three longitudinal lines on its throat.

 Another characteristic of the basilisk, and of its genus, is that it can flee from predators by opening a hole in the sand to hide.

 To keep sand out of their nostrils, they have a ring of muscles that they close to protect themselves.

 What do basilisks eat?

-▷ Reproduction of the jesus christ lizard
+▷ Reproduction of the basilisk lizard

 Sexual maturity of this lizard begins near the end of its first year of life.
 Individuals of different sexes are attracted to each other by secretions from glands located in their tails.

 When fertilized, the female lays three to four units of eggs per year, each unit consisting of 10 to 20 eggs.
 Once laid, the female abandons the eggs, which begin to hatch about three months later.

 ▷ Basilisk runs over the water.